John Maynard Keynes

-The European powers, dominated especially France who had not yet defaulted on its debt, proposed immediate agreement on currency stabilization under a gold standard given France held large gold reserves.
+The European powers, dominated especially by France, had not yet defaulted on its debt and proposed immediate agreement on currency stabilization under a gold standard, given France held large gold reserves.
 The head of the U.S. delegation, Secretary of State Cordell Hull, worked out a compromise to stabilize the US dollar, the British pound, and the French franc.
 On July 3, FDR, without warning, issued a statement that rejected the compromise and destroyed the conference.
 He refused to renounce the freedom to devalue the dollar, insisting that its purchasing power, not its gold content, needed stabilizing.
 Hull was humiliated.
 Another delegate, Senator Key Pittman of the silver mining state of Nevada, spent his time trying to arrange subsidies for the silver industry.
-The conference adjourned July 28, a total failure.
+The conference adjourned on July 28, a total failure.

-Roosevelt agreed to send an American delegation to participate in the summit and met with the British Prime Minister Macdonald in Washington DC to plan the conference.
+Roosevelt agreed to send an American delegation to participate in the summit and met with British Prime Minister Macdonald in Washington DC to plan the conference.
 Roosevelt named Cordell Hull Secretary of State and appointed him to lead the American delegation to the London Economic Conference.
 Hull strove to enlarge foreign trade and lower tariffs at the conference.
 Again, in 1943, Hull served as United States delegate to the Moscow Conference.
 Hull eventually withdrew America from trade negotiations over the tariff issue valuing domestic recovery over international competition.
 The London Conference eventually collapsed due to an increase in nationalism that made it impossible to create international cooperation.
 It was in 1933 that Hitler came to power as did Roosevelt.

 It was not until late 1933 Keynes was persuaded by Felix Frankfurter, a member of Roosevelt’s Brains Trust, to address President Roosevelt directly.
 However, Roosevelt was already on board listening to George Warren (1874-1938).
 Keynes sent letters to Roosevelt, and he had a face-to-face in 1934, but Roosevelt had already devalued the dollar and confiscated gold.
 Those that attribute Roosevelt’s policies to Keynes are quite wrong.
 Keynes, at best, provided a confirming view.